Operation Pyrsos: Background

 Towards the end of the Greek Civil War, the Soviet Union who had previously been supporting and supplying the Greek communist rebels, cut all incoming supplies to the rebels in line with the percentages agreement.
 This move left the Greek communist rebels weakened and after Yugoslavia withdrew support to the rebels in July 1949, their only safe haven to launch invasions against the government forces of Greece lay in Albania.
 Leskovik, near the Greek-Albanian border became for a period the headquarter of the Greek communist rebels hosting a training and supply center, as well as medical facilities for the Greek communist guerrillas, who would retreat back to Albania once their missions were completed.

 In this period, both the British and French governments reported internally that the Greek army was preparing to move into Albania.
 The later provided the only base for Greek partisans launching artillery and mortar fire against national forces.

 At the same time, the Greek government was pursuing negotiations to normalize relations with Albania.
 On the other hand, in Albania support to the Greek communist guerrillas was growing.
 Radio Tirana reported on 3 January 1948 that financial aid to the guerrillas already totalled over 630,000 leks.
 The Albanian government also permitted them to establish a radio station.
 The state-controlled Albanian press and radio service also regularly issued communiqués and appeals on behalf of the guerrillas.
 Albania also established a concentration camp for abducted Greeks at Elbasan.
 In one incident in August 20, 1948, the armed group of Markos Vafeiadis was ambushed by the Greek government forces near the Albanian border.
 However, he was saved only after he crossed into Albania, withdrawing under covering fire by Albanian border guards.

-Both Great Britain and the United States objected an assault against Albania.
-As such the Greek government forces only pursued the communist guerrillas who were retreating towards Albania.
-Greek units moved a few kilometres beyond the border and clashed sporadically with Albanian border patrols.